 Politics can be slow.
 The legislative process is long, and was designed by the founding fathers to be deliberate.
 For that idealistic group of constitutional framers, it meant that a group of firebrand newcomers couldn’t come to power in Congress and immediately upend the freedoms they’d fought so hard to win.
 For advocates like us, it means we have to keep plugging away at issues—sometimes for several years—before our issues can be elevated to the top of the legislative “pile.”
 Success on the Hill requires patience, persistence, and passion—qualities that PAs have in abundance.
 If we keep raising the profession’s profile with Congress, if we keep chipping away at barriers in state and federal law that prevent PAs from doing the most effective and efficient job possible, then eventually we’ll find that the chipping has given way to a purposeful ideal.

 Have I convinced you yet of the importance of PA advocacy?
 Opportunity abounds.
 Join us for LAS 2021.
 Utilize our many advocacy tools at www.aapa.org/advocacy-central.
-Engage us through the hybrid format Annual Conference in Philadelphia.
+Engage us through the virtual Annual Conference.
 Most importantly: be an advocate.
 Be the megaphone, speak for the profession.
 PAs always make a difference.